 We determine our reporting unit by identifying the components of our operating segment with similar economic characteristics based on quantitative and qualitative factors that have discrete financial information available.
-We determined that we have one reporting unit as of October 1, 2016 and 2015, the dates of our annual impairment reviews.
-Based on our annual impairment reviews, we used the quantitative method and determined no adjustment to the carrying value of goodwill would be necessary as the fair value of our reporting unit significantly exceeded its respective carrying value as of October 1, 2016 and 2015, respectively.
-If the fair value of our reporting unit were to be reduced by one-half, the fair value would still significantly exceed the carrying value of the reporting unit at October 1, 2016.
+We determined that we have one reporting unit as of October 1, 2017 and 2016, the dates of our annual impairment reviews.
+Based on our annual impairment reviews, we used the quantitative method and determined no adjustment to the carrying value of goodwill would be necessary as the fair value of our reporting unit exceeded its respective carrying value as of October 1, 2017 and 2016, respectively.
 There can be no assurance that future events will not result in an impairment of goodwill.